pubkey/rxdb/docs-src/encryption.md

 RxDB currently has two plugins for encryption:

 - The free `encryption-crypto-js` plugin that is based on the `AES` algorithm of the [crypto-js](https://www.npmjs.com/package/crypto-js) library
 - The [premium](./premium.html) `encryption-web-crypto` plugin that is based on the native [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) which makes it faster and more secure to use.
+Document inserts are about 10x faster compared to `crypto-js`.

 ## Usage